GTSupplyChainAR/Unity-Order-Picking-v2/README.md

 # Unity-Order-Picking-v2
-Enable moving the view to corners.
+Enable moving the view to four corners.